10 Year Anniversary

 - Offices and ReStore were moved from a 12,000 square foot building outside of Joplin to a 50,000 square foot building at a much better location on North Main Street.

-- Began A Brush With Kindness program and completed over 100 repairs in three years.
+- Began A Brush With Kindness program and completed over 300 repairs.

 - A 10 house blitz build, Ten for Joplin, initiated by Tulsa Habitat for Humanity, began our efforts in 2011.
 Our organizations did well together, and their support to us was tremendous.